corda/token-sdk/README.md

     cd cordapp-template-kotlin
     git checkout token-template

-**Don't** building your CorDapp inside the token-sdk repository, instead use the supplied template, above.
+**Don't** build your CorDapp inside the token-sdk repository, instead use the supplied template, above.

 ### When building transactions